faniyamokhayyeri/C-GAN/README.md

 pip install git+https://www.github.com/keras-team/keras-contrib.git
 ```

-__GeneratE 3D simulated images from still images:__
+__Generate 3D simulated images from still images:__

-* Put the still images in "./face3d/input/", while each identity is in a seperate folder.
+Put the still images in "./face3d/input/", while each identity is in a seperate folder.
-* Run:
+Run:
 ```
 pyhton face3d.py
 ```
-3D rendered results will be in
+3D rendered results will be in:

 ```
 "face3d/output"